lilf4p/aif-project/README.md

 ### Installation and Usage ###
 `pip install -r requirements.txt`

-Runs a Genetic Algorithm Experiment from a JSON configuration file.

-File shall have the following syntax:

-    {
-        "type": <experiment type, e.g. "grayscale_text">,
-        "data": <parameters to pass to the experiment>
-    }

-Where "type" is one of the following experiment type: "grayscale_ellipses", "grayscale_lines", "grayscale_text", "contours_points", "contours_lines".

-For the "data" field, syntax shall be either:

-    {
-        "builtin": true,
-        "name": <name of the pre-configured experiments>
-    }

-For running a pre-configured experiment by passing its name, or:

-    {
-        "builtin": false,
-        # experiment parameters
-    }

-For running a custom experiment.
-Notice that the syntax for this last case differs for each experiment type.

-To run the program then just pass the json file path to the program:

-    `python main.py <JSON Configuration file>`

-### "grayscale-ellipses" ###
-To run the algorithm with grayscale ellipses the user can choose one of the following default experiments: "monalisa-ellissi-mse", "monalisa-ellissi-mse+ssim", "monalisa-ellissi-uqi",  "monalisa-ellissi-mse-uqi"

-or the user can define custom configuration by setting the following parameters:

-- "image_path" : path to input image
-- "num_polygons" : number of shapes
-- "multi_objective" : if set to true multiple fitness function can be used
-- "distance_metric" : fitness function used
-- "population_size" : number of infdividuals in population
-- "p_crossover" : probability for crossover operator
-- "p_mutation" : probability for mutation operator
-- "max_generations" : maximum number of generations allowed
-- "hof_size" : size of elitism
-- "crowding_factor" : crowding factor for crossover
-- "output_path" : path to save the result

-### Installation and Usage ###
-`pip install -r requirements.txt`

 The application exposes a command-line interface made with the `typer` library to run all the experiments and get help.
 Experiments can be run by creating a JSON configuration file.
 All files share this common structure: